Weighted Conditional Flow Matching: Experiments

 The W-CFM method outperforms OT-CFM and I-CFM in terms of sample quality, and it exhibits straightness on par with OT-CFM.
 In particular, we observe that the trajectories of W-CFM are straighter than those in OT-CFM with a small batch size.
 Overall, this suggests that our method can be well-suited for unconditional generation involving a target distribution with many clusters.

 \paragraph{Marginal Tilting on Moons Generation.}

-As highlighted above, our method might induce a tilting of the marginal distributions.
+As highlighted above, our method might induce a tilting of the marginal distributions, requiring a better approximation of $f_\eps$ and $g_\eps$.
 We investigate this phenomenon when generating moons from a mixture of 8 Gaussians, and training W-CFM with $\eps = 2$ (small $\eps$) and $\eps = 10$ (large $\eps$).
-As seen in Figure \ref{fig:trajs-moons}, using W-CFM leads to straighter paths compared to I-CFM as measured by NPE, even for a large value of $\eps$; however, it also causes some bias in the marginals as $\eps$ decreases, as shown in Figure \ref{fig:contour-moons}, which leads to poor sample generation quality, see Table \ref{tab:results-2d}.
-This can be mitigated by choosing a larger value of $\eps$, while maintaining some straightening effect.
+We use pre-computed Monte Carlo approximations for $\hat{f}_\eps(x)$ and $\hat{g}_\eps(y)$, as using $\hat{f}_\eps = \hat{g}_\eps = 1$ yields a significant tilting of the marginals (details are given in Appendix \ref{app:mc-estimates}).
+This is equivalent to performing a single iteration of the Sinkhorn algorithm.
+As seen in Figure \ref{fig:trajs-moons}, using W-CFM leads to straighter paths compared to I-CFM as measured by NPE, even for a large value of $\eps$, and provides a better sample quality for a careful choice of $\eps$.
 We present results for $\eps \in \{2,4,6,8,10\}$ for further validation of this tradeoff in Appendix \ref{app:more-results}.
-Finally, although OT-CFM with a small batch size seems to outperform the other models in NPE, we want to highlight that this metric measures straightness conditioned on the fact that the model does generate good samples of the target distribution, which is arguable for this instance of the model.